Home

 memorial site lueneburg Source: Reiter 2009, p.
 1

 The activities of the working group carried over to the establishment of a permanent memorial site on the clinic premises in 2004, chartered and financially supported by the Geschichtswerkstatt Lüneburg e.V. (the history workshop association) and the Psychosozialer Verein Lüneburg e.V. (the group for facilitation of assistance to patients).
-The working group's decisions continue to govern the operating procedures of the memorial site, and Dr. Reiter remains responsible for the research activities and much of the website.
-He is the author of a book that accompanies the exhibit (Reiter 2005) and has contributed numerous research and information materials for the memorial, many of which available through the memorial site's website.
+The working group's decisions continue to govern the operating procedures of the memorial site, while R. Reiter remained responsible for the research activities and much of the website.
+He was the author of a book that accompanies the exhibit (Reiter 2005) and contributed numerous research and information materials for the memorial, many of which available through the memorial site's website, until his untimely death in 2011.

 1.1